echoromeo/pynobo/README.md

 These functions sends commands to the hub.

-* send_command - Send a list of command string(s) to the hub
+* async_send_command - Send a list of command string(s) to the hub
-* create_override - Override hub/zones/components
+* async_create_override - Override hub/zones/components
-* update_zone - Update the name, week profile, temperature or override allowing for a zone.
+* async_update_zone - Update the name, week profile, temperature or override allowing for a zone.

 ### Dictionary helper functions